nzlotrfan/nzlotrfan/README.md

   ⛏ MongoDB<br>

 <h2>Something interesting</h2>
-🧭 My first web design experience was in the days of Microsoft Frontpage. 😲 <br>
+🧭 My first web design experience was in the days of Microsoft FrontPage. 😲 <br>
 🎷 When I'm not coding, I am on my piano or singing old jazz songs. <br>
 ⚡ I created my username "nzlotrfan" (New Zealand Lord of the Rings fan) when I was 12 years old.
 And today, it still holds true!
 <br><br>